issp-center-dev/DCore/doc/reference/input.rst

-ncor          Integer       1           Number of correlation shell (Only wannier90). lattice       String        chain       Chosen from "chain", "square", "cubic", "bethe", and "wannier90" nelec         Float         1.0         Number of electrons per unit cell. seedname      String        pydmft      Name of the system.
+ncor          Integer       1           Number of correlation shell (Only wannier90). lattice       String        chain       Chosen from "chain", "square", "cubic", "bethe", and "wannier90" nelec         Float         1.0         Number of electrons per unit cell. seedname      String        dcore      Name of the system.
                                         It should be the same as the seedname of wannier90. cshell        Integer array [(0,1),...]
 Anguler momentum, and the number of orbitals of each correlation shell (Only wannier90).
 ============= ============= =========== ================================================================

-Prepare model for pyDMFT.
+Prepare model for DCore.
 Wannier90 as well as the following preset models:

 * chain